 Following the sale to Netflix, the Dahl family established a new charitable foundation which has made a remarkable one-off donation to the Museum.
-This is the seed funding for our planned capital regeneration, the Unlocking Stories Project.
+This has been set as the anchor donation for our planned capital regeneration, the Unlocking Stories Project.
 We expect to add to this by fundraising from other sources to achieve the best possible version of that project, and to support our future charitable activity.